thejungwon/docker-webapp-django/README.md

-# Radix Django with PostgreSQL
+# Django with PostgreSQL

 One-minute deployment, simple web-application.

-*It is not recommended to deploy a database to the instance.
-This example shows how to handle the multi-container situation, especially when one container(Django) strongly depends on the other container(database).*
+*It is not recommended to deploy a core database as a container.
+This example shows how to handle the multi-container situation, when one container (Django) strongly depends on the other container (database).*

 ## Getting Started